 Since Hola’s free plan has a poor reputation, I was intrigued to see whether the Plus service avoided the same pitfalls and was overall worth the money.
 There are a range of premium VPNs on the market that offer high quality at an affordable price, so it’s not wise to settle for less at a higher cost.
-For example, Surfshark is the most affordable VPN, and it offers unlimited device connections (and much more).
+For example, CyberGhost is the most affordable VPN, and it offers 7 device connections (and much more).

 To find out if Hola is worth using, I researched its streaming ability, security and infrastructure, privacy and past allegations, speed, and more.
 I was extremely impressed with one of these features (streaming) but disappointed with most other features — from security to privacy.
 Scroll down to find out why I currently can’t recommend you use Hola VPN (hint: it’s insecure and slow).

 If you want to check out Hola’s features and see how it performs for yourself, you can try Hola VPN’s premium plan for free for 30 days with its money-back guarantee.

 Hola VPN impressed me with the number of streaming services it unblocks, even with its free version.
 While testing, I was able to access Netflix (US, Canada, Japan, UK, and more), Amazon Prime Video (US and UK), Disney+ (all countries), HBO Max, HBO NOW, BBC iPlayer, Hulu, and UKTV.